 Do you like a coastal setting?
 If so, this neighborhood may be to your liking.
 The City Island / Bethune Cookman University neighborhood is on the ocean, a bay, or inlet.
 Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, City Island / Bethune Cookman University is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-In addition, the City Island / Bethune Cookman University neighborhood stands out for having an average per capita income lower than 98.8% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the City Island / Bethune Cookman University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.6% of the neighborhoods in America.

-Did you know that the City Island / Bethune Cookman University neighborhood has more British and African ancestry people living in it than nearly any neighborhood in America?
+Did you know that the City Island / Bethune Cookman University neighborhood has more Eastern European and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.5% of this neighborhood's residents have British ancestry and 7.1% have African ancestry.
+In fact, 3.9% of this neighborhood's residents have Eastern European ancestry and 6.6% have African ancestry.

 City Island / Bethune Cookman University is also pretty special linguistically.
 Significantly, 1.1% of its residents five years old and above primarily speak Portuguese at home.
 While this may seem like a small percentage, it is higher than 95.3% of the neighborhoods in America.